 As part of her medical negligence specialism, Fiona takes claims concerning both the National Health Service and the private healthcare system, involving mistakes during and post-surgery and serious delays in diagnosis.
 Cases can involve birth traumas such as cerebral palsy and claims from clients suffering from cancer.

 She started her career in the legal profession in 2000, qualifying as a solicitor in 2002 and joining Thompsons a year later.
 Fiona uses her skill and experience to win the highest possible compensation for clients to aid their rehabilitation and secure their future.

 Like Thompsons itself, Fiona believes in securing justice for those injured through no fault of their own, rather than representing those responsible for the injury or their insurance companies.
 She points out that she works for a firm which is committed to seeking justice, whether through its legal work or its public campaigns.
 Fiona values Thompsons philosophy of combining the best legal expertise in the UK with a caring approach towards clients.

 Away from work much of Fiona’s time is spent with her family, especially her daughter and twin sons.
 When she can find the time she goes running.

-Fiona won substantial compensation for union member Ian Slowther, who lost part of his right leg below the knee when he was involved in an accident in a factory where he worked.
-At the time of the accident, Ian was attempting to walk over a conveyor belt, but it started up and tripped him, dragging him feet first into the rollers.
+- Fiona won substantial compensation for factory worker Ian Slowther, who lost his right leg below the knee when he was involved in an accident at work.
+Ian had been trying to walk over a conveyor belt which suddenly started up and dragged him feet first into the rollers.

-Member of Action against Medical Accidents (AvMA) which is a charity for patient safety & justice.
+Fiona is a member of Action against Medical Accidents, a charity which campaigns for patient safety & justice.